 Depending on the position of your player, catching equipment may also belong on your list of baseball essentials.
 As players get started with the sport, they will usually find catching equipment available to use throughout the league.
 However, many catchers prefer to purchase their own equipment if they decide to specialize in this position.

 While most leagues will provide the appropriate uniform, it may be up to you to purchase the coordinating accessories.
 For instance, some leagues will provide the jersey and the baseball cap but it will be up to the parents to purchase the appropriate baseball pants.
 Other accessories to consider include socks and a belt.
+When purchasing these items you may want to learn more about custom designs you can request on them, so that your child is coordinated with their uniform.

 Turf Shoes or Cleats